-If you are starting your own business or have just setup within the past 24 months, Enterprise NI fund offers loans of up to £25,000 repayable over 1 to 5 years.
-Interest rates are fixed at 6.2% APR, with no arrangement fees or early settlement penalties.
+If you are starting your own business or have just setup within the past 24 months, Enterprise NI fund offers loans of up to £15,000 with a flexible term up to 5 years.
+There are no arrangement fees or early settlement penalties.
 You can also enjoy up to a maximum 15 hours mentoring support*.

 NI Small Business Loan Fund

 The NI Small Business Loan Fund provides loans for individuals, private companies and social enterprises in the SME and micro enterprise size range, operating in the start-up and/or growth phases of development.

 The Fund has recently been re-launched, with additional funding available for new applications.
 There is a maximum loan amount of £15,000 for start-up enterprises, with potential for follow-on lending up to a maximum on £50,000.
 Existing businesses can now apply for loans of up to £100,000, which is double the maximum level the programme formerly provided.

 Finance can be provided for:

 - Working capital: money required to meet the day to day costs of running the business

 - Development finance: money required to expand the business, for example marketing

 - Gaps in funding working capital where commercial funding sources (e.g. overdrafts and invoice finance) cannot provide the full requirement

 Are you looking to expand or develop your rural business within Ards and North Down?